mathiashsteffensen/zapp/README.md

 ## TODO

 * Add way more tests to all parts of the library
-* Add CLI handler for Rack applications (config.ru)
+* Resolve Rails/Ractor compatibility issues
+* Add thread pool per worker
 * Add some benchmarks against Puma, quite interesting to see how Ractors perform
 * PID file support
 * Support for rack_options